V-Sekai/manuals/decisions/20240708-vsekai-my-life-as-a-queen.md

     "Collect the treasure"
 ]

-# The queen sets the strategy, which includes high-level goals and preparations.
+# The princess sets the strategy, which includes high-level goals and preparations.
 # The tactical planner breaks down these goals into actionable plans.
 # The operational planner executes the specific tasks required to achieve the goals.
 ```

 In the initial prototype, you explore the cave yourself.
-In "V-Sekai: My Life as a Queen," you will reverse this concept by taking on the role of the queen who supplies adventurers with instructions to explore the cave and retrieve treasures.
+In "V-Sekai: My Life as a princess," you will reverse this concept by taking on the role of the princess who supplies adventurers with instructions to explore the cave and retrieve treasures.
 This shift from direct exploration to strategic management aligns with the relaxation theme.

 ## The Benefits